Start9Labs/documentation/site/source/contribute/jobs.rst

 Backend Developer (Rust)
 ========================

-We are seeking a Rust developer to contribute to the `embassyOS backend codebase <https://github.com/Start9Labs/embassy-os/tree/master/backend>`_.
-The embassyOS backend is a novel and highly performant container management system that affords users granular control over applications running on their personal server.
+We are seeking a Rust developer to contribute to the `StartOS backend codebase <https://github.com/Start9Labs/embassy-os/tree/master/backend>`_.
+The StartOS backend is a novel and highly performant container management system that affords users granular control over applications running on their personal server.

 Requirements: